hkaplanUSF/Practical-Machine-Learning-Prediction-Project/machineLearningProject.md

 nTrainPrePross <- nTrainPrePross[, unlist(lapply(nTrainPrePross, function(x) !any(is.na(x))))]
 </pre>
 Once cleaned the training data (nTrainPrePross) is - 19622    53<br><br>
 Next, I Load packages, Caret package and Rattle Package.
 And, Create/partition Train 60% and Test 40% sets from pml training data.
+The partioned data will be used for cross-validation.
 <pre class="code">
 ###############
 ##Load packages